 Go down this road, and in about ten minutes you’ll be at the Monrepos Park.

 Your schedule: 40-50 minutes to walk from the railway station to the embankment and the castle, spending 25 minutes at the Market square.
 The castle must take 1.5 – 2 hours, a lot depends on how many people will be on the observation site.
-If you choose the option without exhibitions and archery, 40 minutes will be enough, the observation site will hardly take more than 20 minutes.
 An unhurried walk from the castle to Monrepos takes another 20-30 minutes.

 The way back from Monrepos lies through the castle, that is, you go backwards exactly the same route, but after the castle, when you get off the bridge to the ground, there are options.